erikandersson96/portfolio-project-five/README.md

 * Click the `"Create App"` button.
 * Once redirected, proceed to the settings tab.
 * Click on the `"config vars"` button.
-* Supply a `KEY` of `PORT` and it's value of `8000`.
+* Supply a `KEY` of `PORT` and its value of `8000`.
 Then click the `"add"` button.
 Do this with `Cloudinary, Database URL (from Heroku-Postgres) and your secret key`.
 * Next step is to add `Buildpacks`, click the `"Add Buildpack"` button.
 * The `Heroku Postgress` buildpack need to be added.
-* Once the buildpack have completed, go to the deploy tab, once on the deploy screen, select GitHub as the deployment method and connect your GitHub profile.
+* Once the buildpack has been completed, go to the deploy tab, once on the deploy screen, select GitHub as the deployment method and connect your GitHub profile.
 * Search for the repository that you wish to deploy to `Heroku` and click `"connect"`.
 * Once your repository is connected to Heroku you can choose to either automatically or manually deploy your app.
 * By selecting automatic deploy, Heroku will build a new version of the app each time a change has been made and pushed to the repository on `GitHub`.